-However, we consider, and the MHRA have indicated both in direct communications and in the guidance document for Northern Ireland (see the link in section 2.1), that a clinical evaluation and report is a requirement for IHMU.
+However, we consider, and the MHRA have indicated both in direct communications and in the guidance document for Northern Ireland (see the link in section 2.1), that a clinical evaluation (which may need to include a clinical investigation) and a report is a requirement for IHMU.
 This should be appropriate to the proposed benefits and proportionate to the risk classification.
 Without it you cannot be certain that your medical device is safe and effective.
 This report would form part of the device's documentation under your QMS.

-For a simple device with general characteristics similar to already existing devices it may be sufficient to rely on previously published literature, trials, textbooks etc. For custom-made devices where the general characteristics, method of manufacture and application are common to a device 'family' with only the shape and size being different for each patient it can be acceptable to have in place a generic clinical evaluation which is referred to in the documentation for each device made.
+For a simple device with general characteristics similar to already existing devices it may be sufficient to rely on previously published literature, trials, textbooks etc.

+For custom-made devices where the general characteristics, method of manufacture and application are common to a device 'family' with only the shape and size being different for each patient it may be acceptable to have in place a generic clinical evaluation which is referred to in the documentation for each device made.
 Patient notes should include specific details applicable in each case.